UTSA vs. UNLV NCAA Football Odds, Plays and Insights | October 2, 2021

 UNLV Stats and Trends

-- UNLV has two wins against the spread in four games this year.
+- UNLV has two wins against the spread in four games this season.

-- This year, the Rebels have two against the spread wins in three games as an underdog of 21 points or more.
+- This year, the Rebels have two ATS wins in three games as an underdog of 21 points or more.

-- UNLV's games this year have hit the over on one of three set point totals (33.3%).
+- UNLV's games this year have gone over the total in one out of three opportunities (33.3%).

-- UNLV is 1-0 against the spread and 0-2 overall when the team notches more than 17.8 points.
+- UNLV is 1-0 against the spread and 0-2 overall when the team records more than 17.8 points.

 - This year the Rebels have four turnovers, three fewer than the Roadrunners have takeaways (7).